 IEE Independent Education Evaluations

 So, this post will be about IEE Independent Education Evaluations.
-If you just need to know about regular ole IEP evaluations, you can look in that link.

 What is an IEE?